Pok9thai/-/content/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository.md

 You can create a *PULL_REQUEST_TEMPLATE/* subdirectory in any of the supported folders to contain multiple pull request templates, and use the `template` query parameter to specify the template that will fill the pull request body.
 For more information, see "[About automation for issues and pull requests with query parameters](/articles/about-automation-for-issues-and-pull-requests-with-query-parameters)."

-{% ifversion fpt or ghes or ghec %}
+{% ifversion fpt or ghes %}

-You can create default pull request templates for your organization{% ifversion fpt or ghes or ghec %} or user account{% endif %}.
+You can create default pull request templates for your organization{% ifversion fpt or ghes %} or user account{% endif %}.
 For more information, see "[Creating a default community health file](/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)."

 {% endif %}